Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - people entering UK addresses don’t have to enter as much information manually

 - there’s less chance of mis-typed UK addresses

-- make it clear that the address finder only works for UK addresses
+- make it clear that the address lookup only works for UK addresses

 - provide a manual option for people with international addresses or addresses that are missing or badly formed in the Royal Mail database

 You may also find these guides useful: